IWantDayDayUp/cf/paper.md

 In order to reduce the computational complexity of the traditional heuristic virtual network mapping algorithm, the virtual network mapping is usually solved in two stages: node mapping and link mapping.

-Among them, most of the node mapping adopts a greedy mapping strategy, that is, the network node is first sorted in importance, and the virtual node with more resource requirements is mapped to the underlying node with high importance as much as possible to meet the needs of the current virtual network request as much as possible.
+Among them, most of the node mapping adopts a greedy mapping strategy, that is, the network node is first sorted in importance, and the virtual node with more resource requirements is mapped to the substrate node with high importance as much as possible to meet the needs of the current virtual network request as much as possible.

-Most of the link mappings use the Dijkstra shortest path algorithm [12] to calculate the mapping scheme of virtual links, reducing the cost of the underlying link bandwidth.
+Most of the link mappings use the Dijkstra shortest path algorithm [12] to calculate the mapping scheme of virtual links, reducing the cost of the substrate link bandwidth.

 `The best interest of the InPs is to achieve as much revenue as possible from serving the VN requests.
 Hence, they need to decide how to serve a VN request by allocating appropriate resources in the substrate network, i.e., virtual network embedding (VNE).
 Specifically, for each VN request, the InP needs to find a set of nodes and links in the substrate network, which have sufficient resources to carry the virtual nodes and virtual links.`